On this page:

 - Satisfy the requirements listed under All Undergraduate Degrees below.

-To earn the BS in Applied Science (Chemical Engineering), BS in Applied Science (Electrical Engineering), BS in Applied Science (Mechanical Engineering), BS in Applied Science (Systems Science & Engineering), BS in Computer Science, BS in Computer Science + Mathematics, or BS in Computer Science + Economics, a student must satisfy all of the following general distribution requirements:
+To earn the BS in Applied Science (Chemical Engineering), BS in Applied Science (Electrical Engineering), BS in Applied Science (Mechanical Engineering), BS in Applied Science (Systems Science & Engineering), BS in Computer Science, BS in Computer Science + Mathematics, BS in Computer Science + Economics, or the BS in Data Science, a student must satisfy all of the following general distribution requirements:

 - Complete at least 120 applicable units.

 - Complete at least 48 units of the 120 in mathematics, natural sciences and engineering.

 - Complete at least 42 units of the total 120 units at the 300 level or higher.

 - Satisfy the specific degree requirements of one of the applied science degree programs, as outlined in other sections of this Bulletin.

 - Satisfy the requirements outlined under All Undergraduate Degrees below.

 To earn any undergraduate degree in the McKelvey School of Engineering, a student must accomplish all of the following:

 - Earn at least a C (2.0) cumulative grade-point average in all applicable courses taken at Washington University.
 All courses must be taken for a letter grade unless otherwise specified.
 Other course restrictions may apply, and students should closely review the remainder of this Bulletin as well as the degree audit system.

 - Earn at least the minimum total number of units specified for the particular degree.
 All degrees require students to complete at least 120 applicable units.

 - Earn at least a C (2.0) GPA in all engineering courses taken.

 - Satisfy all of the following residency requirements:

 - Complete a minimum of 30 units of 200-level or higher courses from the school while matriculated at Washington University in a degree program.
-An engineering course transferring from an exchange program sanctioned by the McKelvey School of Engineering may be counted as a school equivalent course for the purpose of satisfying this requirement.
+An approved engineering course transferring in as 200-level or higher from an exchange program or a study abroad experience sanctioned by the McKelvey School of Engineering may be counted as a school equivalent course for the purpose of satisfying this requirement.